30 Days to Understanding the Bible – The Historical Books

 Do you struggle with temptations?
 Show love to others?
 Face battles?
 Get angry?
 Cry?
 Worship false gods or do things you aren’t proud of?
 What about traveling?
 Do you travel to different cities?
 Maybe you have served in the Armed Forces and fought in battles overseas.
 The Bible is full of stories of people sharing in those same experiences.

 What am I trying to say?

-As we look at this session on the historical books, take note of the critical details.
+Moreover, as we look at this session on the historical books, take note of the important details.

 I find the historical books fascinating, and I hope you do too.
-Learning is fun, especially when learning about a time and place we have only heard about or seen in videos.
-We are blessed to have a comprehensive book containing 11,000 plus chapters sharing details about the people and places of days long ago.
+Learning is so much fun, especially when we are learning about a time and place we have only heard about.
+Moreover, we have a comprehensive book containing 11,000 plus chapters sharing details about the people and places of days long ago.

 Each era is comprised of a central figure, a prominent location, and a summary storyline.